ldelance/ldelance.github.io/cv.md

 ### 03/2026 – : Post-doctoral researcher at Institut de Physique de Rennes, France

 With François Peaudecerf
+_Interfacial dynamics of bacterial solutions_

 ### 01/2024 – 02/2026: Post-doctoral researcher at Max Planck Institute for Polymer Research, Mainz, Germany

 With Hans-Jürgen Butt and Kaloian Koynov
+_Sliding drops: micrometric deformation of the contact line_

 ### 10/2020 – 12/2023: PhD in Physics at SIMM laboratory, ESPCI, Paris, France